 Peutz-Jeghers syndrome (PJS) is a rare disorder in which growths called polyps form in the intestines.
-A person with PJS has a high risk of developing certain cancers.
+A person with PJS has a high risk for developing certain cancers.

 It is unknown how many people are affected by PJS.
 However, the National Institutes of Health estimates that it affects about 1 in 25,000 to 300,000 births.

 - Familial PJS is inherited through families as an autosomal dominant trait.
 That means if one of your parents has this type of PJS, you have a 50% chance of inheriting the gene and having the disease.

 Exams and Tests